Kruimeldief/profanity/README.md

 The nameFilter is applied to player names only.
 Example: a player may say 'I am gay' in the chat but may not use 'gay' in its name.

+### Hard name filter

+The hardNameFilter is applied to player names only.
+It reads through the name by use of a Regular Expression.<br/>
+Example: 'Me A GayMer' → 'MeAGayMer' → 'Gay' → 'gay'.

 ### Whitelist